diskcoin-apps-team/Diskcoin/INSTALL.md

 ## QT or the command line:

 There are two modes of operation, one uses the QT UI and the other runs as a daemon from the command line.
-The QT version is bitcoin-qt or bitcoin-qt.exe, the command line version is bitcoind or bitcoind.exe.
+The QT version is bitcoin-qt or diskcoin-qt.exe, the command line version is bitcoind or diskcoin.exe.
 No matter which version you run, when you launch for the first time you will have to complete the intial blockchain sync.

 ## Initial Sync of the blockchain: